 I recently judged our local Miss Teen New York Pageant held by Nationals, Inc. I had the honor of having the Miss Jr. Pre-Teen and the Miss Pre-Teen Categories and the heavy task of interviewing about 100 wonderful girls between the ages of 7-12.
 This was not the typical type of contest that you think of with glam makeup and costumes.
-These where everyday girls from local neighborhoods who were in their first pageant.
-They didn’t have tons of hair spray and big production numbers but instead they were judged on interviews, two rounds of questions and a casual and dressy wear competition.
-The girls were nice, shy and sweet and I have a few observations about these wonderful young ladies who will be our future leaders:
+These were everyday girls from local neighborhoods who were in their first pageant.
+They didn’t have tons of hair spray and big production numbers but instead, they were judged on interviews, two rounds of questions, and a casual and dressy wear competition.
+The girls were nice, shy, and sweet and I have a few observations about these wonderful young ladies who will be our future leaders:

 - All wanted to make new friends

 - Sadly, several of the girls were “picked on” at school ( Yes, that still happens)